Hrob02/Robo1_HAJE/README.md

 - Python packages
 - ROS packages
 - colcon or ament (ROS 2 build tools)
+- customkinter for GUI.
+Can be install through
+     ```bash
+   pip3 install customtkinter

 The repo has package.xml and CMakeLists.txt.